 Once installation and initial testing are finalized, you are then required to have your backflow prevention device tested every 12 months by a certified tester.
 You will receive a notification letter in the mail when your backflow prevention device is due for its annual test.
 Failure to perform this annual test could result in fines or the disconnection of your water service.
 For the annual test, the test form needs to be filled out by the certified tester and signed by an LMP.

-You can sign up to get email reminders about the testing requirements and dates for your backflow device(s).
+To receive email reminders about the testing requirements and dates for your backflow device(s), sign up for Backflow Prevention Device Reminder Email Notifications.

 Backflow Prevention Application & Exemption Forms for Trade Professionals